 Lucky Bamboo is often billed as a low light houseplant.
 I’ve found it to do best in low to medium or medium light conditions.
-Low light is no light.
+Low light isn’t no light.
 The lower the light, the less growing it’ll do.

 Even though it does well in natural light, it’ll burn with too much sun.
 I accidentally left mine in an east facing window last July for about an hour (I’m in the Arizona desert) & a little bit of the foliage burned.
 Keep it out of hot, direct sun.